 Leslie Cameron teaches courses in the Psychology Department at Carthage, and regularly involves Carthage students in her research.
-She is currently researching the effects of attention on early visual processing and inhomogeneities in processing information across the visual field.
-More recently she has begun a research program investigating the effects of pregnancy on the sense of smell.
+She and her students are currently researching the effects of pregnancy on the sense of smell, memory for odors, inhomogeneities in processing information across the visual field, and the latency of human eye movements.

 Prof. Cameron earned her B.A. with distinction from McGill University in Montreal, Canada; her M.A. and Ph.D. from the University of Rochester; and a Certificat Supérieur and Diplôme de Phonétique Appliquée à la Langue Française from the Université de la Sorbonne Nouvelle in Paris, France.
 Before coming to Carthage, she was a Howard Hughes Medical Institute research associate and adjunct professor at New York University and a visiting assistant professor at Wesleyan University in Connecticut.
 She was awarded a National Research Service Award postdoctoral fellowship and a National Institutes of Health postdoctoral fellowship at NYU.

-Prof. Cameron was a member of research teams that had papers published in a number of journals, including Vision Research, Spatial Vision, and Behavioral and Brain Sciences.
-She regularly presents at the Vision Sciences annual meeting and at colleges and universities.
+Prof. Cameron is a member of several research teams that publish in a number of journals, such as Chemical Senses, Chemosensory Perception, Frontiers in Psychology, Vision Research.
+She regularly presents at the Chemical Senses and Vision Sciences annual meetings and at colleges and universities.

 Leslie Cameron teaches courses in psychology, cognition, and sensation and perception.
-She regularly involves Carthage students in her research; she is currently researching the effects of attention on early visual processing and inhomogeneities in processing information across the visual field.
-More recently, she has begun a research program investigating the effects of pregnancy on the sense of smell.
+She regularly involves Carthage students in her research.
+She and her students are currently researching the effects of pregnancy on the sense of smell, memory for odors, inhomogeneities in processing information across the visual field, and the latency of human eye movements.

 Chair, Psychological Science Department; Professor of Psychological Science

 Ph.D., M.A. — University of Rochester B.A. — McGill University (Montreal, Canada)